 AUBAGIO is a once-daily pill used to treat relapsing forms of multiple sclerosis (MS).
 This includes clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.

 Do not take AUBAGIO if you have severe liver problems, are pregnant or of childbearing potential and not using effective birth control, have had an allergic reaction to AUBAGIO or leflunomide, or are taking a medicine called leflunomide for rheumatoid arthritis.

-To learn more about the efficacy data for AUBAGIO, click here.
+To learn more about the efficacy data for AUBAGIO, CLICK HERE.

 Your healthcare provider will need to run a few tests within 6 months before you can begin AUBAGIO:

 Do not take AUBAGIO if you are pregnant.
 AUBAGIO may harm an unborn baby.
-If you become pregnant while taking AUBAGIO or within 2 years after you stop taking it, tell your healthcare provider about all your medications if you are pregnant.
+If you become pregnant while taking AUBAGIO or within 2 years after you stop taking it, tell your healthcare provider right away.